njustesen/TRTS/core/game-overview.md

 ### Micromanagement

-In the _Micromanagement_ phase, players perform _Micromanagement Actions_ in the _current player turn order_ until all players have passed. _Micromanagement Actions_ are performed by a _group of units_ and when the group of units are done with their all their actions, they can no longer move or retreat this turn.
-They can, however, make an attack while defending if they did not attack in this turn.
-After performing a _Micromanagement Action_, it becomes the next player in _current player turn order_ to perform a _Micromanagement Action_ or to pass.
+In the _Micromanagement Phase_, players perform a sereis of _Micromanagement Actions_ with a _group of units_ in the _current player turn order_ until all players have passed in the same round.
+When the group of units are done with their their _Micromanagement Actions_, they can no longer move or retreat this turn.
+They can, however, make an _attack_ while defending if they did not make an _attack_ in this turn.
+After performing a _Micromanagement Action_, it becomes the next player in _current player turn order_ to perform a _Micromanagement Action_ or to _pass_.
+When a player _passes_, they can still perform _Micromanagement Actions_ lather in the _Micromanagement Phase_ while it ends when all players are _passing_.

 A _Micromanagement Action_ is performed by first selecting a group of units that must execute the same _Micromanagement Action_.
 Some units can perform special _Micromanagement Actions_ which is described in their own ruleset, while the main _Micromanagement Action_ is either _Move Actions_, _Engagement Actions_ or _Combat Actions_ which are described below.